LAL-project/treebank-parser/README.md

 #### Running the GUI with 'lal'

 The GUI loads the release distribution of LAL by default.
+To run it, run

+	$ cd treebank-parser/
+	$ python3 gui/main.py

-To make the GUI load the debug distribution, simply execute
+To make the GUI load the debug distribution, run

 	$ cd treebank-parser/
 	$ python3 gui/main.py --lal